apache/hertzbeat/hip/README.md

 ### When is a HIP *not* required?

 * Bug-fixes
-* Simple enhancements that won't affect the APIs or the semantic
+* Simple enhancements
+* Simple code refactor, improve
+* Small new feature, like support new monitoring type
 * Small documentation changes
 * Small website changes